parabix/parabix-devel-mirror/README-radicalgrep.md

     Output: Can not find the results!

 ###### ** Output is printed in red on the terminal. **

-## **Radical Count**

-Radical Count is a program built based off of `ucount`.
-Given a filepath and the Kangxi radical(s), it counts the occurences of characters with the corresponding radical in the input file.

-## **How to Run Radical Count**

-Build the program by typing `make radicalcount` into the terminal.
-Go into the bin diretory and run the following command to use Radical Count.

-    ./radicalcount <Radical Expression> <Path(s) of Input File(s)>

-## Example 1

-    Input: 氵_ ../QA/radicaltest/testfiles/test1
-    Output: 氵: 3       ../QA/radicaltest/testfiles/test1

-## Example 2

-    Input: 氵_子_ ../QA/radicaltest/testfiles/test1
-    Output:     氵: 3       ../QA/radicaltest/testfiles/test1
-                子: 4       ../QA/radicaltest/testfiles/test1

-## Example 3

-    Input: 氵_子_ ../QA/radicaltest/testfiles/test1 ../QA/radicaltest/testfiles/test2
-    Output: File 0:
-                氵: 3       ../QA/radicaltest/testfiles/test1
-                子: 4       ../QA/radicaltest/testfiles/test1
-            File 1:
-                氵: 7       ../QA/radicaltest/testfiles/test2
-                子: 7       ../QA/radicaltest/testfiles/test2

-            Total Count of 氵: 10
-            Total Count of 子: 11

-###### *Inputs of 2 radicals returns the count of each radical, and not the number of consecutive occurences (i.e. phrases).

 ## **Iteration 3: Adding New Features**
 Plans for iteration 3 include: